setusoft/silhouette-play-react-seed/README.md

 If you build your application, then the frontend code will be integrated into your Play application.
 This means that you do not need any JavaScript server side tooling in production.
-Your Play application will server your frontend code, which was previously packed with webpack.
+Your Play application will serve your frontend code, which was previously packed with webpack.

 The application comes with a SBT plugin that triggers the corresponding NPM tasks for the Play SBT build lifecycle.